Longame208/Bumbacataiagent/README.md

 pnpm start --character="characters/bumbacat.json"

+# Open UI and start chatting with BumbCat

 Solana Transaction: When you get bumbcat agent to say "vibes" 100 BUMBA tokens are deposited into recipient address

-## Currently Solana transaction only works through terminal
+# Currently Solana transaction only works through terminal

 To load custom characters instead:
 - Use `pnpm start --characters="path/to/your/character.json"`